Geometrical Product Specification and Verification: Use of the envelope requirement

 Then the cylindrical pin and the cylindrical hole will fit even in the worst conditions without over constraining the parts with specific form specifications.

-It is to be noted that the use of dimensional size with envelope does not constrain the orientation nor the location of the parts.
+The use of dimensional size with envelope does not constrain the orientation nor the location of the parts.
 The use of geometrical specification together with the maximum material requirement (symbol Ⓜ) allows to ensure fitting of parts when additional constraints on orientation or location are required.
 ISO 2692:2021 describes the use of the maximum material modifier.

 Form, orientation, location and run-out specifications

 GPS&V standards dealing with geometrical specifications are listed below: